Eastern Arabia: Culture

 The inhabitants of Eastern Arabia's Gulf coast share similar cultures and music styles, such as fijiri, sawt and liwa.
 The most noticeable cultural trait of Eastern Arabia's Gulf Arabs is their orientation and focus towards the sea.
 Maritime-focused life in the small Gulf Arab states has resulted in a sea-oriented society where livelihoods have traditionally been earned in marine industries.

 The Arabs of Eastern Arabia speak a dialect known as Gulf Arabic.
 Approximately 2 million Saudis (out of a population of 34 million) speak Gulf Arabic.

 Mass media and entertainment

 Khaleeji entertainment is popular throughout the Arab world.
 Although performed in the Gulf Arabic dialect, its influence reaches as far as Tunisia.
 Kuwaiti popular culture, in the form of poetry, film, theater, and soap operas, is exported to neighbouring states.
 The Arab world's three largest broadcast networks (Al Jazeera Network, Al Arabiya, and MBC Group) are all located in Eastern Arabia as well.

 Religion

 Islam is dominant in Eastern Arabia.
-The main sects are Shi'a, which has the strongest presence in Eastern Arabia and is the primary religion throughout Bahrain, Qatif and Al-Ahsa; Ibadi Islam, which is dominant in Oman; and a small Sunni Islam minority in eastern Saudi Arabia and Bahrain.
+The main sects are Sunni Islam, Ibadi Islam (dominant in Oman); and Shia Islam.